MrGoksu/21Challenge/README.md

 - **Work in the day's folder**: Each day is self-contained
 - **Read before coding**: Understanding concepts is crucial
+- **Use the learning aids**: TODO comments, hints, and examples are there to help
+- **Try before checking solutions**: Learning happens through struggle!
+- **Follow Related Days links**: They help you understand the learning path
 - **Keep it simple**: This is educational material, not production code
 - **Test often**: Run tests after each change
+- **Use reference docs**: GLOSSARY and TROUBLESHOOTING are your friends
 - **Commit daily**: Track your progress
 - **Clean commits**: The `.gitignore` file is set up to exclude build artifacts - commit only your source code